sendgrid/sendgrid-python/USE_CASES.md

 ## Getting Started

 ### Create AWS CodeStar Project
 Log in to your AWS account and go to the AWS CodeStar service.
-Click "+ Create a new project".
+Click "Start a project".
 For this tutorial we're going to choose a Python Web service, utilizing AWS Lambda.
 You can use the filters on the left hand side of the UI to narrow down the available choices.

 After you've selected the template, you're asked to provide a name for your project.
 Go ahead and name it "hello-email".
 Once you've entered a name, click "Create Project" in the lower right hand corner.
 You can then choose which tools you want to use to interact with the project.
 For this tutorial, we'll be choosing "Command Line".